Affiliate links on Android Authority may earn us a commission. Learn more.

 Mirrorless cameras are pushing DSLRs out of the market, and experts believe these newer systems are the future of photography.
-This is because mirrorless cameras bring improvements that are significant to capturing photos efficiently.
-These include faster autofocus, smaller bodies, smarter features, electronic viewfinders, quicker continuous shooting, higher quality video, and more.
+This is because mirrorless cameras bring significant improvements for capturing photos efficiently.
+These include faster autofocus, smaller bodies, smarter features, electronic viewfinders, quicker continuous shooting, higher-quality video, and more.

-Mirrorless cameras aren’t perfect though, as the form factor typically has less than great battery life and ergonomics, but that is a topic for another day.
-Today we’re simply focusing on the best mirrorless cameras.
-If you are looking to switch to a mirrorless system, you have come to the right place.
+Mirrorless cameras aren’t perfect, though, as the smaller form factor typically affects battery life and ergonomics, but that is a topic for another day.
+Today we’re simply focusing on the best mirrorless cameras out there.
+If you want to switch to a mirrorless system, you’ve come to the right place.

-We are all about value, so these cameras won’t always be the ultimate best shooters in existence.
+We are all about value, so these mirrorless cameras won’t always be the ultimate best shooters in existence.
 We want to tell you which cameras do better at their price ranges and offer the best bang per buck.
-This list of mirrorless cameras has options at multiple price points and styles, just to make sure there is something for every kind of photographer.
+This list of mirrorless cameras has options at multiple price points and styles to ensure there is something for every photographer.

 The best mirrorless cameras: